Darla Moore: Awards and recognition

+In 2002, Moore received an honorary doctorate from Converse University.
+Moore was included in historian Valinda W. Littlefield's 101 Women Who Shaped South Carolina (2020).

 Personal life

 Moore met Richard Rainwater on a business trip to Texas.
 In 1991, they were married in New York City in Park Avenue's Brick Presbyterian Church.
 Rainwater's net worth almost tripled due to his marriage to Moore, whose net worth was estimated at $2.3 billion in 2012.

 From 2001 forward Moore and Rainwater lived separately, she in South Carolina, he in Texas and California.
 In March 2011, a court declared him incapacitated as a result of his battle with progressive supranuclear palsy (PSP), and his youngest child, Matthew, became his legal guardian.
 As his illness progressed, Rainwater's primary caregiver was his brother Walter until around-the-clock nursing care became necessary.
 Rainwater died September 27, 2015.
 He was survived by his former wife, his son Todd, and two other children, Matthew and Courtney, from an earlier marriage.

-Since around 2008, Moore spends most of her time in Lake City, South Carolina, in a house built on a plantation that has been in the Moore family for six generations.
-Moore turned the farmland of her property into the Moore Farms Botanical Garden.
+Since around 2008, Moore spends most of her time in Lake City, South Carolina, in a 1918 house built on a plantation that has been in the Moore family for six generations.
+She turned the farmland on the property into the Moore Farms Botanical Garden.
+In 2021, a fire destroyed the home.